zbabac/VCT/README.txt

 #or create launcher at desktop or menu.
 - it should display MS Windows like Window
-- I haven't resolved yet encoding progress under Linux (it is shown only sporadically)- only elapsed time is displayed, but don't worry, it is working just fine!
+- there are some encoding progress issues under Linux (it is problem with ffmpeg and some codecs), but don't worry, it is working just fine!